Click here for the Online Incident Report Link or Incident Report Form (pdf) for downlod. Please submit it within 72 hours of any incident.

 Q. #12.
 I am participating in an OISRA event as a temporary member school skier or coach.
 What kind of insurance coverage does OISRA provide for me?

 A. #12.
-When you register online as a Temporary Skier or Temporary Coach you have the same liability and accident insurance coverage as listed in Q #1 and Q #5 for OISRA skiers and coaches, respectively, but this coverage is only for the duration of the OISRA activity you attend.
+When you register online as a Temporary Skier or Temporary Coach you have the same liability and accident insurance coverage as listed in Q #1 for OISRA skiers, but this coverage is only for the duration of the OISRA activity you attend.

-A. #15.
-If you are a coach for the Alpine Southern League or for the Nordic teams in Eugene, it is possible for the skiers on your team to form a Boy Scout Venture Crew, with you as a Venture Crew leader.
+A. #14.
+If you are a coach in the Alpine Southern League, it is possible for the skiers on your team to form a Boy Scout Venture Crew, with you as a Venture Crew leader.
 As a Boy Scout Venture Crew, with you as their Venture Crew leader, any activities of this Venture Crew are Boy Scout activities and Boy Scout insurance provides liability coverage for Venture Crew activities twelve months of the year.
 Check with your Boy Scout office to get the details about this BSA Crew insurance.

-Q. #17.
+A. #16.
 Yes, the OISRA insurance policy has excess liability coverage that applies to ski areas and the Forest Service.
 This level of liability coverage meets the requirements of all ski areas and national forests in Oregon.
-They receive insurance certificates naming them as "additionally insured" on the OISRA policy.